 Here are some of my favorite web sites.
 There’s no central theme here — some are RV-related, some just parts of Life, others simply interesting.
 There’s also no order (alphabetical or priority or whatever).
-I just try to remember to add stuff in here when it really impresses me.
+I just try to remember to add stuff in here when it really impresses me, so they’re ordered by when I entered them here.
 I’ll probably alpha-sort it when it gets bigger.

 I don’t check the integrity of these links regularly, so Please, if you find something not working, send me an email so I can get it fixed.